SP-Initiated v IdP-Initiated SSO

-In this article, we'll outline how authentication works when initiated from the Service Provider (SP) and from the Identity Provider (IdP), as well as what the security implications are of using IdP-initiated logins.
+In this article, we'll outline how authentication works when initiated from the Service Provider (SP) and from the Identity Provider (IdP).
 We’ll use the terms SP-initiated SSO and SP-initiated authentication interchangeably.

 In the context of a SaaS application, SP-initiated authentication happens when the application exposes a login button for users to gain access to the software product.
 In this case, the SaaS application is the Service Provider and the application makes the authentication request to the Identity Provider via the Internet browser.